eafdeafd/BeT-robomimic/README.md

-# BeTter
+# BeT robomimic
-Final project, extension of the paper Behavior Transformers.
+Final project, extension of the paper Behavior Transformers to robomimic and beyond.